robseb/rsyocto/doc/guides/7_customVersions.md

  | \"Image_partitions\" | Contains a sup folder for every disk image partition.
 Files copied here will be pre-installed onto the depending partition |
  <br>

 The "*rsyoctoConf.xml*" XML file is used to assign the **MAC-Address** to each development board.
-This address will then written to the Linux Device tree.
+This address will then be written to the Linux Device tree.
 In the following paragraph the content of the  "*rsyoctoConf.xml*" file is added.
 Change it for your requirements!
 ````xml
 <?xml version="1.0" encoding = "UTF-8" ?>
 <!-- rsyocto Linux configuration file -->